Pomona Park, Florida

 Pomona Park is a town in Putnam County, Florida, United States.
-The Town of Pomona Park is part of the Palatka, Florida Micropolitan Statistical Area.
+The town of Pomona Park is part of the Palatka, Florida Micropolitan Statistical Area.
 The population was 784 at the 2020 census, down from 912 at the 2010 census.

 Geography

-The approximate coordinates for the Town of Pomona Park is located at (29.496066, –81.600379).

 According to the United States Census Bureau, the town has a total area of 3.3 sqmi, of which 2.9 sqmi is land and 0.4 sqmi (12.01%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Pomona Park has a humid subtropical climate zone (Cfa).